 Overall, 1,421 surveys were returned from nine prisons, with sample size ranging from a 52 (YOI) to 360 (Cat A male prison).
-Response rates from individual wings and house blocks ranged from 21 per cent (Cat B Prison) to 72 per cent (Cat A Prison), averaging around 30-40 per cent of the total possible population - a strong rate in the context of pandemic а global and comparable to recent publications of prisoner surveys.38
+Response rates from individual wings and house blocks ranged from 21 per cent (Cat B Prison) to 72 per cent (Cat A Prison), averaging around 30-40 per cent of the total possible population - a strong rate in the context of pandemic global comparable to recent publications of prisoner surveys.38

 The PAR methodology centres the intention to produce actionable change for those who participate.
-As a result, the research team produced rapid response reports for each individual prison to be presented back to stakeholders including researchers and peer the management teams of hosting prisons alongside HMPPS and NHS leadership.
+As a result, the research team produced rapid response reports for each individual prison to be presented back to stakeholders including researchers and management teams of hosting prisons alongside HMPPS and NHS leadership.
 These reports highlighted both key findings and 'solutions' produced by research participants.
+As the research progressed, cumulative findings were fed back to additional stakeholders including HM Inspectorate of Prisons, HM Inspectorate of Probation, and HMPPS Gold Command, the directorate charged with developing a recovery strategy for transitioning from the Covid lockdown.

-As the research members of the User Voice National Council, a volunteer body of formerly incarcerated individuals, several of whom had been incarcerated during COVID, including a few who had been peer researchers on the Covid project before their release.
+The data analysis stage was an iterative process of inductive thematic analysis, which also centred the participation of those with lived experience of prison.
+Where possible initial findings were brought back to the in-prison peer researchers to garner input and feedback.
+However, the primary team of peer researchers involved in the analysis process were members of the User Voice National Council, a volunteer body of formerly incarcerated individuals, several of whom had been incarcerated during COVID, including a few who had been peer researchers on the Covid project before their release.
 The National Council volunteers served a quality control function during the process of data analysis, making sure we understood the findings correctly, and were especially charged with developing the 'solutions for change' emerging out of the research.